webcoder31/grunt-init-jquery-boilerplate/README.md

 npm install -g grunt-init
 ```

-Once **grunt-init** is installed, place the **grunt-init-jquery-boilerplate** template in the following folder `.grunt-init/` of your home directory.
+Once **grunt-init** is installed, place the **jquery-plugin-boilerplate** template in the following folder `.grunt-init/` of your home directory.
 It's recommended that you use **git** to clone this template into that directory, as follows.

 **All OS excepted Windows:**
 ```
-git clone https://github.com/webcoder31/grunt-init-jquery-boilerplate.git ~/.grunt-init/jquery-boilerplate
+git clone https://github.com/webcoder31/grunt-init-jquery-boilerplate.git ~/.grunt-init/jquery-plugin-boilerplate
 ```

 **Windows OS:**
 ```
-git clone https://github.com/webcoder31/grunt-init-jquery-boilerplate.git %USERPROFILE%\.grunt-init\jquery-boilerplate
+git clone https://github.com/webcoder31/jquery-plugin-boilerplate.git %USERPROFILE%\.grunt-init\jquery-plugin-boilerplate
 ```

 From now on, you will no longer need to do this again to use the scaffolding tool with the supplied template.
 Both will be directly available and we will see how to use them in the next topic.